Dear reader of ADxS.org, please excuse the disruption.

 ADHD medication, nicotine (smoking - although dysfunctional as a drug) and zinc block the DAT and thus reduce its overactivity.33 However, in order to successfully treat ADHD with zinc, amounts of zinc would have to be taken that are otherwise hazardous to health (zinc flu).

-Studies on dopamine levels in ADHD in areas other than the striatum have so far been highly inconsistent and suffer from small numbers of test subjects.34
+Studies on dopamine levels in ADHD in areas other than the striatum have so far been highly inconsistent and suffer from small numbers of subjects.34

-One study (with a small number of subjects) found slightly reduced dopamine metabolism in the left, medial and right PFC in ADHD.35 Another study with a very small number of subjects found increased dopamine levels in ADHD in the right midbrain.36
+One study (with a small number of subjects) found slightly decreased dopamine metabolism in the left, medial and right PFC in ADHD.35 Another study with a very small number of subjects found increased dopamine levels in ADHD in the right midbrain.36

 Another study suggests that in an ADHD-HI animal model, the SHR, dopamine is decreased in the PFC while norepinephrine is increased.37